ShaylaStevenson/Portfolio-Shayla/README.md

 ![responsive-demo](assets/mobile.png)

 ## Grid System
-Bootstrap's grid sytem was used as the framework for the application.
+Bootstrap's grid system was used as the framework for the application.
 * Find use of containers, rows, columns, and sub-columns
-* Custumization applied directly to grid through utilities in the HTML documents.
+* Customization applied directly to grid through utilities in the HTML documents.

 ![projects](assets/projects.png)